 Light Roofs V/s Dark Roofs?

-It is learnt that about 60-70% of the heat a building absorbs is through the roof.
+It is learned that about 60-70% of the heat a building absorbs is through the roof.
 To keep homes cooler and pleasant during scorching heat, it is advised to use highly reflective materials that absorb less heat and reflect more light.
-While dark roofs (absorb latent heat from sunlight) can reach a temperature of 90 degrees on hot,sunny days, light-coloured roofs or putting white tiles(reflect back the heat in the air) can be helpful in keeping the material surface temperatures much lower (below 55 degrees).
-In order to function to their full reflective capacity, white and light-coloured roofs should be kept free of dust and debris, so the radiant capacity of the roof can be reduced by 20%.
+While dark roofs (absorb latent heat from sunlight) can reach a temperature of 90 degrees on hot, electricity .sunny days, light-colored roofs or putting white tiles(reflect back the heat in the air) can be helpful in keeping the material surface temperatures much lower (below 55 degrees).
+In order to function to their full reflective capacity, white and light-colored roofs should be kept free of dust and debris, so the radiant capacity of the roof can be reduced by 20%.

 Cross ventilation is very important